 - African Americans have the highest death rate from TBI.

 - At least 5.3 million Americans (nearly 2% of the population) currently have a long-term or lifelong need for help to perform activities of daily living as a result of TBI.

-- The CDC estimates that there may be 1.6 to 3.8 million sports-related TBI’s each year.
+- The CDC estimates that there may be 1.6 to 3.8 million sports-related TBI’s every year.

 - TBI is the leading cause of death and disability among children and young adults.

 - The leading causes of TBI are falls (28%), motor vehicle accidents (20%), being struck or banging head against an object (19%), and assault (11%).

 - The lifetime costs to treat someone with a TBI is estimated to be between $600,000 to $1.8 million.